On super Pl\"{u}cker embedding and cluster algebras: Abstract

 \section{Abstract}

 We define a super analog of the classical Pl\"{u}cker embedding of the Grassmannian into a projective space.
-The difficulty of the problem is rooted in the fact that super exterior powers $\L^{r|s}(V)$ are not a simple generalization from the completely even case (this works only for $r|0$ when it is possible to use $\L^r(V)$).
+One of the difficulties of the problem is rooted in the fact that super exterior powers $\L^{r|s}(V)$ are not a simple generalization from the completely even case (this works only for $r|0$ when it is possible to use $\L^r(V)$).
 To construct the embedding we need to non-trivially combine a super vector space $V$ and its parity-reversion $\Pi V$.
 Our ``super Pl\"{u}cker map'' takes the Grassmann supermanifold $G_{r|s}(V)$ to a ``weighted projective space'' $P\left(\L^{r|s}(V)\oplus \L^{s|r}(\Pi V)\right)$ with weights $+1,-1$.
 A simpler map $G_{r|0}(V)\to P(\L^r(V))$ works for the case $s=0$.
 We construct a super analog of Pl\"{u}cker coordinates, prove that our map is an embedding, and obtain ``super Pl\"{u}cker relations''.
-It is interesting that another type of relations (due to Khudaverdian) is equivalent to the (super) Pl\"{u}cker relations in the case $r|s=2|0$.
+We analyze another type of relations (due to Khudaverdian) and show their equivalence with the super Pl\"{u}cker relations for $r|s=2|0$.
 We discuss application to much sought-after super cluster algebras and construct a super cluster structure for $G_2(\R{4|1})$ and $G_2(\R{5|1})$.